-Some private donation programs allow organ donation with whole body donation, while medical schools typically don’t.
-If you decide on donating both, inquire on the facility before making registration.
+Some private donation programs allow organ donation with a whole-body donation, while medical schools typically don’t.
+If you decide on donating both, inquire about the facility before making registration.

 Are there any expenses involve with donating your body to science?

 NO. Generally, the body donation program will arrange everything, from collecting your body, transporting to the donation facility, arranging death certificate, cremation of the body after the donation, returning the remains to the family.

 What makes body donation popular today is the FREE CREMATION and no-cost funeral alternative to people that cannot afford a funeral.